-Over the next 40 days, lanagugecaster will start to focus on the World Cup.
+Over the next 40 days, lanagugecaster will start to focus on the 2014 World Cup.
 On this week’s main listening report, we have two football fans talking about their World Cup memorable moments.
 This listening report is a shortened version of the regular weekly podcast.
 You can listen to the report by clicking on the link above and you can read the transcript below with key vocabulary explained at the bottom of the post.
 If you have any suggestions or questions then you can contact us at firstname.lastname@example.org.

 Listening Report: World Cup Memorable Moments